utrad-ical/circus-docs/docs/dev/cs/build.md

 - `icon`: The icon of this plug-in.
 - `icon.glyph`: The icon of this plug-in.
 See `packages/circus-icons` for available glyphs.
 - `icon.color` and `icon.backgroundColor`: Must be in the 6-digit hex format.
 - `displayStrategy`: An array of objects that describes how to display the plug-in results by default.
 For details of how this works, read [Presenting CAD Results](./result-display.md).
+If you want examples, refer to [Built-in Displays](./displays) reference pages.

 :::note
 `icon` and `displayStrategy` values can be overwritten after the installation via the administration screen of CIRCUS.
 Think of them as the default values.